joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-06-soccer-busses.md

 $$ A(a,d) = \frac{a}{a+d}A(a-1,d) + \frac{d}{a+d} \left[\frac{d}{a+d} D(a,d-1) + \frac{a}{a+d} A(a-1,d) + 1\right] $$

-with the equivalent modification for $D(a,d).$ implementing this and evaluating it for $(a,d)=(11,7),$ we get $\langle B\rangle \approx 9.54538,$ which is nearly identical to the result under the non-reset rules. this is quite close, though as fan counts increase, the divergence is more striking.
+with the equivalent modification for $D(a,d).$

+implementing this and evaluating it for $(a,d)=(11,7),$ we get $\langle B\rangle \approx 9.54538,$ which is nearly identical to the result under the non-reset rules. this is quite close, but as fan counts increase, the divergence is more striking.

 ```python
 @lru_cache